ale01icloud/tron-energy-rental/replit.md

   - Rate and exchange settings
   - Daily reset schedule
   - Transaction logs
+- **Private chat support**:
+  - Users can privately message the bot
+  - All private messages are forwarded to the bot owner (OWNER_ID)
+  - Owner can reply to users through the bot
+  - All conversations are logged in data/logs/private_chats/
 - Data persistence with per-group JSON files (data/groups/group_<chat_id>.json)
 - HTTP keepalive server on port 5000